S-t4r/st4rChess/st4rchess_v0.1/README.md

   The next method is PawnMove(), first I'm checking squares in front of the Piece, then I check to see if it's the first move, if it is the Pawn has the ability of move 2 squares.
 The default legal move is one square forward.

 ### What's next?
   1. Fix the logical bug on squares in Class Board.
+Done.
   2. Define Capture() method.
+Done.
   After, I'll Create the sub classes of Piece one by one.

 Thank you for reading me.